rockboroschool/website/wp-content/plugins/enable-media-replace/readme.txt

 == Changelog ==

+= 3.6.3 =

+Release date: November 25th, 2021
+* Fix: the shortcode `file-modified` works again for non-privileged visitors as well;
+* Compat: if other plugins don't properly use WP Hooks, don't return errors;
+* Tweak: updated banners list from the EMR screen.

+= 3.6.2 =

+Release date: November 8th, 2021
+* Fix: there was an issue in file.php with checking mime-type, resulting in weird mime-type values in certain cases (thanks @dougaxe1 for the PR);
+* Fix: if target mime type returns empty, don't store that;
+* Tweak: removed old notification about SPIO.

 = 3.6.1 =

 Release date: October 27th, 2021
 * Fix: there was a broken image in one of the plugin notices;
 * Fix: added a check for the function `mime_content_type`, which doesn't seem to always be available on various hosts;